croydondias/Quick/Readme.md

 - [x] User sign in and redirect
 - [x] Prevent unauthorised access
 - [x] Convert to a multi module maven project
-- [] Sanitize register form
-- [] Sanitize sign in form
-- [] Remove TaskAlreadyExistsException
-- [] Check Task/Project repo custom hibernate functions and optimize
-- [] Add server IP to html/javascript files dynamically

-- [] Resize images to a smaller size for faster loading
+- [x] Resize images to a smaller size for faster loading
-- [] Remove unnecessary html files
+- [x] Remove unnecessary html files
-- [] Format HTML files and remove commented out code
+- [x] Format HTML files and remove commented out code

-- [] Comment java code
-- [] Comment html code
-- [] Comment javascript code

 - [x] Write instructions on how to setup database and run application

 # Future tasks
+- Sanitize register/sign in form to ensure a correct email is entered
+- Ability to delete categories and projects
 - SSL support
 - Use flywayDB for management of database sql changes
 - Checks for sql injection